AWS Certification Guide [2026]: Which One to Get First

 Key Takeaways

-I have helped hundreds of professionals navigate AWS certifications and the #1 mistake I see is starting with the wrong cert for their experience level.
-Some people waste months studying Cloud Practitioner when they already know enough to skip it.
-Others jump straight to Solutions Architect without the foundational vocabulary and fail the exam twice before they pass.
+The number one mistake professionals make with AWS certifications is starting with the wrong cert for their experience level.
+Some waste months studying Cloud Practitioner when they already know enough to skip it.
+Others jump straight to Solutions Architect without foundational vocabulary and fail the exam twice before they pass.

 This guide cuts through the confusion.
 By the end, you will know exactly which cert to pursue first, how long it will take, and the study approach that actually works — based on what practitioners report, not just what AWS marketing says.